sarzorwyn/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+### Logic component
+1. Logic uses the `Parser` class the user input obtained from the `TextUi` class.
+2. This results in a specific `Command` object to be returned from the `Parser'.
+3. Depending on the type of the `Command` object, its corresponding command execution will be called.
+4. The result of the command execution is encapsulated as a `CommandOutput` object which is passed back to the `TextUi`.
+5. In addition, the `CommandOutput` object can also instruct the `TextUi` to perform certain actions, such as formatting the list to the user.

+Given below is the Sequence Diagram for interactions within the `Logic` component for {to be inserted when doing sequence diagram}.

 ## Product scope
 ### Target user profile